 The next step is to enable ADFS claims in SharePoint.

 - Go to Central Administration > Application Management > Manage Web Applications.

 - Click on “Authentication Providers” button from the ribbon

 - Select the “Default” link from the list

 - Scroll down and pick the authentication provider we just created.

 Grant ADFS users Permission to the SharePoint web application

-When you add permission for the user in SharePoint you have to add it as the IdentifierClaim (for example if the identifier is the email - you should add the user as email@example.com from SharePoint side and login with Domain\userName format.).
+When you add permission for the user in SharePoint, you have to add it as the IdentifierClaim (for example, if the identifier is the email – you should add the user as [email protected] from the SharePoint side and login with Domain\userName format.).
 If you skip this step, users from ADFS will get: access denied!

 and when users hit SharePoint URL, They’ll be presented with the default sign-in page

 Errors?
-Event log is the best place to start debugging!.
+The event log is the best place to start debugging!